hs-wolf/nx-monorepo-templates/README.md

 ## Contributing

-We welcome contributions!
-If you have a new template to add or improvements to existing ones, please follow our contribution guidelines.
+I welcome contributions!
+If you have a new template to add or improvements to existing ones, please let me know.

 ## License